HuaiShaoChang/script/README.md

-# script
+# scripts
-Repository for bash script
+Repository for bash scripts.